laravel/docs/billing.md

 <a name="subscription-trials"></a>
 ## Subscription Trials

-> {note} Since Cashier sets the trial end on the subscription itself and does not derive it from a Stripe plan, it's recommended to not rely on the trial days in your Stripe plans and always set them to a value of zero days.
+> {note} Cashier will manage trial dates for subscriptions and does not derive them from the Stripe plan.
+Therefore, you should configure your plan in Stripe to have a trial period of zero days so that Cashier can manage the trials instead.

 <a name="with-payment-method-up-front"></a>
 ### With Payment Method Up Front